 21. Phone your bank and ask for a discount on your home loan interest rate

-The official cash rate – which most banks use when considering what interest rates to charge on home loans – is at its lowest point to date, 0.25%.
-Australia has never before seen a home loan market with such low rates on offer – Canstar’s database of more than 4,000 loans offered by more than 100 lenders lists the lowest “headline” rate as 2.09% (2.68% comparison rate) as of 25 May 2020, while the highest rate is more than 7.6%.
-And if you are in financial strife because of the fallout from COVID-19, there is help available.
-Some banks are offering eligible customers the chance to apply for a home loan repayment pause, or to reduce their repayments for a certain time.
-Contact your bank to find out more.
+The official cash rate – which most banks use when considering what interest rates to charge on home loans – is at its lowest point to date, 0.10%.
+Australia has never before seen a home loan market with such low rates on offer – Canstar’s database of more than 4,000 loans offered by more than 100 lenders lists the lowest ‘headline’ rate as 1.77% (1.83% comparison rate) as of 21 December 2020, while the highest rate is more than 7.6%.

 22. Shop around for your car insurance

 The cost of a comprehensive insurance policy can vary significantly, based on an analysis of policies in Canstar’s database.
-Some insurers are offering discounts during this time of coronavirus, because people may not be using their cars as often as they normally would.
+Some insurers offered discounts during the time of coronavirus, because people may not have been using their cars as often as they normally would.
 It could also be possible to save on insurance by going for a cheaper provider.
 Just be sure to check the relevant Product Disclosure Statement and consider contacting the insurer you’re considering, to make sure the new policy provides the level of cover that you need.
-You can check out Canstar’s most recent car insurance Star Ratings and compare policies on Canstar’s database.
+You can check out Canstar’s most recent car insurance Star Ratings and compare policies on Canstar s database.

 23. Review your health insurance

 Have you reviewed your health insurance cover lately?
 It might be possible to reduce premiums by dropping unnecessary cover (such as pregnancy if you are not planning on having any children in the next year, for example), by adjusting your excess (providing you consider yourself to be in a position to cover the extra payment upon hospital admission) or by swapping funds (although waiting times will apply for some medical services).